 Vastly reducing your monthly bills means you have to generate less income.
 This can spell early retirement or simply fewer working days.
 The independence that living off-grid affords is a real plus.

 Most people have substantial debts.
 From college loans to mortgages and the challenges of raising families, most people can’t manage without accruing large debts.
-By living in small homes that are self-sustaining, we can really work towards financial independence and a debt-free existence.
+On occasion, for those with unmanageable debts, this leads to them looking to firms like Stone Rose Law for assistance, to help find solutions to cope with their financial challenges.
+However, by living in small homes that are self-sustaining, we can really work towards financial independence and a debt-free existence.

 More Sustainable Lifestyle